This bibliography covers circa late 18th century to the modern day.

 Peckham, Mary L., ‘Re-emergence and early development of women’s religious orders in Ireland, 1770-1850’, Women’s history working papers, 3, University of Wisconsin, Madison, 1990.

-Peschier, Diana, Nineteenth-Century Anti-Catholic Discourses: The Case of Charlotte Bronte (Palgrave, 2005).
+Peschier, Diana, Nineteenth-Century Anti-Catholic Discourses: The Case of Charlotte Brontë (London: Palgrave, 2005).

-Prunty, Jacinta, ‘Margaret Louisa Aylward’ in Women, Power and Consciousness in 19th-Century Ireland: Eight Biographical Studiesed. by M. Cullen and M. Luddy (Dublin: Attic Press, 1995), 55-88.
+Prunty, Jacinta, ‘Margaret Louisa Aylward’, in M. Cullen and M. Luddy eds., Women, Power and Consciousness in 19th-Century Ireland: Eight Biographical Studies (Dublin: Attic Press, 1995), 55-88.

-Raftery, Deirdre and Catherine Nowlan-Roebuck, ‘Convent Schools and National Education in Nineteenth-Century Ireland: Negotiating a Place within a Non-denominational System’, History of Education, 36 (2007), pp. 353-366.
+Raftery, Deirdre and Nowlan-Roebuck, Catherine, ‘Convent Schools and National Education in Nineteenth-Century Ireland: Negotiating a Place within a Non-denominational System’, History of Education, 36 (2007), 353-366.

-Raftery, Deirdre, Jane McDermid and Gareth Elwyn Jones, ‘Social Change and Education in Ireland, Scotland and Wales: Historiography on Nineteenth-century Schooling’, History of Education, 36 (2007), pp. 447-464.
+Raftery, Deirdre, McDermid, Jane and Elwyn Jones, Gareth, ‘Social Change and Education in Ireland, Scotland and Wales: Historiography on Nineteenth-century Schooling’, History of Education, 36 (2007), 447-464.

 Raughter, Rosemary, Religious Women and Their History: Breaking the Silence, (Dublin: Irish Academic Press, 2005).